 - CCTV: CCTV, or similar recordings, can help provide proof of the cause of the accident.

 Please reach out to one of our advisers if you want more information about evidence or compensation.

-The estimates in a work accident claim calculator can come from compensation previously awarded in past claims for similar types of injuries settled at court.
+The estimates in an accident at work claim calculator can come from compensation previously awarded in past claims for similar types of injuries settled at court.
 These figures can be seen in the Judicial College Guidelines (JCG).

 We’ve included a compensation table that uses figures from the JCG to show you some injuries and the potential compensation they could carry.
 The JCG is the publication typically used by solicitors and insurance firms when assessing amounts for general damages.

 General damages compensate you for the pain and suffering caused by the accident.